Prejudice Awareness Summit

 Founded in 2001 by the local chapter of Jewish Women International, the PAS is today sponsored by the Virginia Center for Inclusive Communities with the support of a coalition of community organizations: Communities in Schools of Richmond, Higher Achievement, Initiatives of Change/Hope in the Cities, Partnership for the Future, the Richmond Peace Education Center, and the YWCA of Richmond.
-The MathScience Innovation Center is generously hosting the 2015 Prejudice Awareness Summit.
+Virginia Commonwealth University is generously hosting the 2016 Prejudice Awareness Summit.

-The 15th annual Prejudice Awareness Summit took place on October 1, 2015.
+The 16th annual Prejudice Awareness Summit will take place on October 20, 2016.

-Thank you to the Michael B. Huntley Scholarship and Wells Fargo for their financial support of this program.
+Thank you to Wells Fargo for financial support of this program.

 - “Richmond Middle Schoolers Gain Awareness of Diversity and Respect” (WWBT-TV NBC 12)